-All sponsors want to secure the best content solution for the issue they are solving, especially if it is at the level of an organizational breakthrough.
+All project sponsors want to secure the best content solution for the issue they are solving, especially if it is at the level of an organizational breakthrough.
 In fact, this is the easy part of leading change.
 History shows us that the cause of failure is rarely that the solution was wrong; it is more often that the organization could not adapt, adopt, or integrate with it.

 When determining your scope of change, think beyond defining the problem you are trying to solve and consider the implications of the change that you imagine would best serve the organization.
 This requires expanding your view of the solution’s requirements and its impacts on the organization and your people.
 What would a radically different future require?

 Your change initiative may target business strategy, structure, business processes, IT, policies, or any other myriad aspects of the organization.
 Most project leaders determine scope at the very beginning of a change, and only focus on the solution to these elements.
 But if you think ahead to the implications of implementing such a solution, you will see it impacts people’s jobs, culture, relationships, competencies, and knowledge needed for it to flourish over time.
 All this needs attention and strategy so you minimize the negative impacts of the change and make the process as smooth as possible.
 No solution will sustain if everything is not considered, planned for, aligned, and supported from start to finish.
 This takes time, resources, and expertise.
 And it all belongs in scope.Give serious attention to every aspect of the organization that requires a breakthrough, and name it as clearly as you can.